rootEnginear/Qemmet/README.md

 # Qemmet
 A way to generate a Qiskit 0.3 or OpenQASM 3.0 code with a shorthand notation.

+## A shorthand notation?
+Well, I was creating some random circuit in Qiskit and I'm kinda lazy.
+So I thought, "it would be cool if we have something like Emmet, but in Quantum".
+So I invent a new syntax that can keep enough information about a circuit and, yeah, this is it.
+Now I can write a simple Bell's state in a syntax of `h1cx12` instead of dreading `qc.h(0)` and `qc.cx(0,1)`.
 ## How does this work?
 The syntax consists mainly of 3 parts: